echamudi/echamudi-docs/template/readme-template.md

 - Name it something descriptive other than `master`, `develop`, `release-*`, or `hotfix-*`.
 - Open a pull request to `develop`.

-Make sure your contributions are compatible with the license of this code.
+Make sure your contributions are compatible with the license of this project.

 <!-- GithubFlow Type -->